LarsBehrenberg/testing-copy/content/posts/edouard-manet.md

       He showed them how to believe in their new ways of painting in the face of official opposition and ridicule from the critics.
 It helped that Manet was slightly older than most of the others; that he was independently wealthy and so able to provide financial support when times got tough; and that he was fashionable, urbane and witty.

-      His own output is unique.
-He plays with colour, perspective and the laws of physics.
+      Manet's own output is unique.
+It plays with colour, perspective and the laws of physics.
 It challenges social conventions.
 Many of his works—for instance Dejuner Sur l'Herbe, Olympia, and the Bar at the Folies Bergere—are world famous today.

       Indeed, most experts agree that Olympia was the first true work of modern art.

       #### The slow road to recognition